AMS ECU Calibration Overview

 - Close relationship with automotive industry leaders allows us to develop the best component systems in conjunction with the correct software modifications early on – ensuring full optimization of your high performance vehicle.

-- Custom tailored mapping to suit the drivers style, (road race/street/drag racing/linear power band)
+- Custom tailored mapping to suit the drivers style, (road race/drivability/drag racing/linear power band/etc.)

 - Intake cam timing